Coarse groups, and the isomorphism problem for oligomorphic groups: Introduction

-Consider now the class of oligomorphic groups.
-Let $\+ B$ be the closure under isomorphism of the range of the operator $\+ M$ on this class.
+Let $\+ B$ be the closure under isomorphism of the range of the operator $\+ M$ on the class of oligomorphic groups.
 Theorem~\ref{thm:main} will show that $\+ B$ is Borel, and that on $\+ B$ one can define a Borel operator $\+ G$ that is an ``inverse up to isomorphism" of $\+ M$, in the sense that \bi \item $\+ G( \+ M(G)) \cong G$ for each oligomorphic $G$, and \item $\+ M( \+ G(M)) \cong M$ for each $M \in \+ B$. \ei Using (\ref{eqn:KNS}) it follows that \bc $ M \cong N \LR \+ G(M) \cong \+ G(N)$. \ec So, in a Borel fashion we can ``interchange'' oligomorphic groups with their coarse groups, which are countable structures.

-An instructive example of the notion of strong Borel bi-reducibility discussed above is Stone duality.
-By a Stone space we mean a compact, totally disconnected separable space.
-For each infinite Stone space $G$, let $\+M(G)$ be the Boolean algebra of clopen sets in $G$.
-For each countably infinite Boolean algebra $M$, let $\+ G(M)$ be the Stone space of ultrafilters of $M$.
+Theorem~\ref{thm:main} will be stated via a notion introduced in \cite{Friedman.MottoRos:11} as \emph{classwise Borel isomorphism}; also see \cite[Def.
+2.1]{MottoRos:12}.
+(We have slightly adapted the terminology here to avoid using ``isomorphism" in two different ways in the same sentence.)
+Recall that a standard Borel space \cite[Section 12B]{Kechris:95} consists of an uncountable set $Y$ together with the Borel sets given by a Polish topology on $Y$.
+Given an uncountable Borel subset $B$ of a Polish space, its Borel subsets induce a standard Borel space on $B$; in particular, the set $\+ B$ above carries the structure of such a space.